rmsandu/segmentation-eval/README.md

     - various plots and statistics for the features that have been previously extracted

 ## Usage
-The scripts are noted in alphabetical order.
+The scripts are called (internally) in alphabetical order using the folllowing logic:
+    * *Read Images --> Resample --> Extract Distance Metrics  --> Extract Volume Metrics  --> Plot Distance Metrics --> Output Metrics to Xlsx file in Tabular format* *
-The segmentation mask are resampled in the same dimensions and spacing (isotropic) before calling the `DistanceMetrics.py` and `VolumeMetrics.py`
+The segmentation mask are resampled in the same dimensions and spacing (isotropic) before calling the `DistanceMetrics.py` and `VolumeMetrics.py`.

 `PyRadiomics` automatically checks if the source CT image and the derived mask have the same dimensions.
 If not, resampling is performed in the background.
+This function only operates with the path to the patient folder that can have all source CT image, segmentation masks, other files, all in one folder.
+It does that by creating a dictionary of paths based on the metadata information that was encoded in the [**ReferencedImageSequenceTag**](https://dicom.innolitics.com/ciods/basic-structured-display/structured-display-image-box/00720422/00081140) and [**SourceImageSequence**](https://dicom.innolitics.com/ciods/rt-beams-treatment-record/general-reference/00082112).
+I have previously encoded the mapping information (which is also an anonymization pipeline) in the [DICOM-Anonymization-Segmentation-Mapping](https://github.com/raluca-san/python-util-scripts/blob/master/A_fix_segmentations_dcm.py)
 ## Input
 todo
 ## Output